The Hackett Center for Mental Health

 With a focus on “Putting Policy into Practice,” The Hackett Center engages in and supports the development and dissemination of best-practice mental health care, research, and implementation among health care leaders, organizations, and systems in the Greater Houston region and beyond.
 Since its launch in 2018, The Hackett Center has identified the following priority areas:

-- Improving evidence-based mental health care for children and families
+• Improving evidence-based mental health prevention and care for children and families through implementation, evaluation, and scaling.

-- Collaborating as a strategic partner of the Meadows Institute in bringing their expertise to Harris County and surrounding regions and leveraging the experience of our community to inform the work of the Institute statewide
+• Collaborating as a strategic partner of the Institute to bring expertise to Harris County and surrounding regions to pilot and expanding projects.

 The Hackett Center’s mission is to provide independent, non-partisan, and trusted policy and program guidance in Greater Houston and the Gulf Coast region to improve services and systems so that all Texans can obtain effective mental health care.